Woukie/payday2-vr-improvements/README.md

 Default: Enabled

-### Deadzone
+### Deadzones
-In percent, how much of the trackpad between the center and the edge is considered a deadzone - you will not move while your thumb/thumbstick is in that zone.
+In percent, how much of the trackpad between the center and the edge is considered a deadzone - you will not perform the action while your thumb/thumbstick is in that zone.

+Defaults
-Default: `10`%
+- Movement: `10`%
+- Smooth turn: `75`%

 ### Sprint Timer
 How long, in seconds, you have to hold down the thumbstick/trackpad to start sprinting, as opposed to jumping.